Kadri Cakrani’s life before, during, and after WWII

 Kadri Cakrani became a political refugee in Italy and Syria.
 He was at the top of Hoxha’s enemies list for opposing Hoxha and the rise of Communism.
 Although Cakrani was from one of the Founding Families of Albania (his father signed Albania’s 1912 Declaration of Independence from the Ottoman Empire) and was a distinguished military hero and dutiful public servant in his own right, Hoxha perpetrated fabricated stories to discredit Cakrani’s reputation and legacy.

 Hoxha held a treason trial for Kadri Cakrani in Albania but was unable to extradite Cakrani despite pleas to the leaders of the Western world: President Truman, Prime Minister Churchill, and General Secretary Stalin.
-See original letter here.
+See original letter from the US administration here.

 President Harry Truman granted Kadri Cakrani political asylum.
 Cakrani arrived in America with $7.00 in his wallet, having left his birthright and everything else in Albania.
 He barely escaped with the clothes on his back under threat of death.
 Cakrani worked with U.S. Intelligence for the rest of his life to bring democracy back to Albania.
 Family celebrations in Philadelphia toasted, “Rrofte Shqiperia!
 Vitin tjeter ne Shqiperi!” (“Long Live Albania!
 Next Year in Albania!”).